stanleyogada/auto-backup-project/README.md

 # AUTO BACKUP SCRIPT

 ### Overview

-This README provides a guide on using the backup initialization script (`init.backup.sh`).
 The script automates the addition of backup tasks to the crontab for daily, weekly, and monthly backups.
 All compressions (`.tar.gz`) are stored in a backup directory in the user's home directory (`~/.backups/`), and SSH key authentication is required for remote hosts.

 ### Usage